Pacific Daydream: Songs

 Cuomo has described the album as having an overall theme of "alienation and loneliness and not feeling like I have a place to fit in", describing it as having a "darker, sadder undertone to it relative to" their previous album.
 The album's opening track, "Mexican Fender", written by Cuomo and Toby Gad, was based on Cuomo's interactions with Katy Goodman, of the indie rock band La Sera.
 Cuomo credited Jake Sinclair, the producer for The White Album, in assisting with the creation of the track.
 "Beach Boys", an ode to the Beach Boys, was written specifically to sound "the least like [them]", and describes Cuomo's experiences of "being in downtown LA at night and being totally disoriented and alienated".
 The song's bridge features quotes from Murry Wilson, the father of the Beach Boys' Brian Wilson.
 The album's lead single, "Feels Like Summer", is an "EDM-infused" track about "the death of [Cuomo's] June bride", who's now "home with the angels."
 The track was written through a "cut-and-paste" style that Cuomo had adopted while writing for The White Album.

 "Weekend Woman", the album's third promotional single, features an opening nod to The Zombies' "Time of the Season", as well as a verse melody previously used in a Green Album outtake, "Burning Sun".

 Music

 John Pareles of The New York Times called the album a "collection of pop-rock songs with old-fashioned verse-chorus-bridge structures", while Derek Rossignol of Uproxx stated that, with Pacific Daydream, "the band has proven that they’re still capable purveyors of sunny and bright alternative rock".
 Alex Hudson of Exclaim! stated that the album attempts to carry on the band's signature power pop style, while adding more electronic production.
 Andrew Trendell of NME asserted that "'Pacific Daydream' is all carefree, expertly crafted pop, free of irony and all the better for it".
+Allen J. Miller of CrypticRock proclaimed the album has a "sunny disposition and accomplished alt-pop sensibility."